-John is currently on leave from his position as an Assistant Professor of law at OP Jindal Global University in India.
-John was at OP Jindal University for over four years, where he taught constitutional law, criminal law and administrative law courses.
-Prior to that, he worked as a law clerk and research assistant to Justice Madan B Lokur in the Supreme Court of India for a year.
-John holds a BCL (Distinction) from the University of Oxford, where he was awarded the Tobias Law Prize, and a BA, LLB (Hons) from National Law University, Delhi.
+For the duration of his PhD, John is on leave from his position as an Assistant Professor of law at OP Jindal Global University in India.
+John was at OP Jindal University for over four years, where he taught subjects such as constitutional law, criminal law and administrative law.
+Prior to that, he worked as a law clerk and research assistant to Justice Madan B Lokur in the Supreme Court of India.
+John holds a BCL from the University of Oxford and a BA, LLB (Hons) from National Law University, Delhi.